REUTERS SUMMIT-Swiss must meet U.S. "diktat" over tax - Ackermann

 GENEVA, June 3 (Reuters) - Switzerland has no choice but to bow to a U.S. ultimatum and sidestep its banking secrecy laws to end an investigation into how Swiss banks helped wealthy Americans to evade taxes, former Deutsche Bank head Josef Ackermann said.

-The Swiss parliament is divided over a bill that would let Swiss banks hand over internal information to the U.S. authorities in the hope of avoiding threatened criminal charges - though they still face fines set to total billions of dollars.
+The Swiss parliament is divided over a government bill that would let Swiss banks hand over internal information to the U.S. authorities in the hope of avoiding threatened criminal charges - though the banks still face fines likely to total billions of dollars.

-Ackermann, chairman of Zurich Insurance, said that Switzerland should accept the offer, though he described it as an “unconditional diktat” that was not an example of “respectful diplomacy” towards a long-standing partner.
+Ackermann, who is chairman of Zurich Insurance, said that Switzerland should accept the offer, though he described it as an “unconditional diktat” that was not an example of “respectful diplomacy” towards a long-standing partner.

 “A sober assessment must conclude ... that there is indeed no alternative to accepting the U.S. offer,” he said at an event sponsored by Thomson Reuters in Geneva on Monday to mark the start of the Reuters Global Wealth Management Summit.